Astaldo/NavExpo/NavigationPlan.md

 ## Next Steps
 1. ✅ Add TCA dependency to Package.swift
 2. ✅ Restore NavigationKit module and add TCA dependency to it
-3. [ ] Enhance NavigationKit with TCA-based navigation utilities
+3. ✅ Add TCA dependencies to each feature module
-4. [ ] Create AppFeature in NavigationKit as the root coordinator
+4. ✅ Create AppFeature in NavExpo as the root coordinator
+5. ✅ Set up basic TCA architecture structure for all features
-5. [ ] Implement HomeFeature with new navigation
+6. [ ] Complete HomeFeature with new navigation
-6. [ ] Add remaining features
+   - Convert HomeFeature.swift to use TCA-based implementation
+   - Update HomeEntryView to use Store
+   - Connect HomeNavigator with TCA path-based navigation
+7. [ ] Complete ListFeature migration to TCA
+8. [ ] Complete ProfileFeature migration to TCA
-7. [ ] Implement deep linking using TCA
+9. [ ] Implement deep linking using TCA
-8. [ ] Add tests
+10. [ ] Add tests
-9. [ ] Final testing and commit changes
+11. [ ] Final testing and commit changes

 Please review this plan and let me know if you'd like to make any adjustments or have specific requirements for any of these phases.